TritonDataCenter/triton/docs/developer-guide/zpool.md

 The [piadm(1M)
 command](https://github.com/joyent/smartos-live/blob/master/man/usr/share/man/man1m/piadm.1m.md)
 can be employed to transfer the current USB-key to a bootable ZFS pool.
 It can also be used to transfer boot contents from one pool to another.
+If a pool is not bootable, piadm(1M) will fail.

 Select a POOL, and then issuing `piadm bootable -e POOL` will copy the USB key contents on to a bootable pool and enable the pool to be bootable (if it